juanCpy/juanCpy/README.md

-Hello, world!
+Hello, World!
 I'm juanPiment, and this is my repository!
 I am currently a Cybersecurity student, and here you'll find some of my projects/work in progress code snippets.

 Currently in progress: